RogerLuo-Code/coding-practice/problem_solution/lc33_search_rotated_sorted_array/lc33_search_rotated_sorted_array.md

 #### Complexity Analysis
 * **Time complexity**: $\mathcal{O}(\log n)$
 The first binary search takes $\log n$ steps and the second binary search also takes $\log n$ steps.
 The total are $\log n + \log n$ and therefore the time complexity is $\mathcal{O}(\log n)$ .
 * **Space complexity**: $\mathcal{O}(1)$
 It only use limit varaitions to save indices and therefore the space complexity is $\mathcal{O}(1)$.

 ### Approach 2

 #### Algorithm
 Use binary search idea to reduce search space by half based on the properterty of rotated sorted array (some subarray is sorted).
 For each search, the array could be seprated by rotated subarray and non-rotated subarrray.
 Move to left or right based on whether the target is in the non-rotated subarray.
+There are two situations to consider:
+* The subarray from left to mid is non-rotated (i.e., sorted).
+It is easy to check whether the target is in the non-rotated subarray.
+* The subarray from left to mid is rotated.
+We can easily check whether the target is on the other subarray from mid to right since it is non-rotated.

 #### Implementation
+Note that when doing `nums[mid] >= nums[left]`, it needs to use `>=` instead of `>`.
+Otherwise, it will fail on the simple 2-element case (array: [5, 4], target: 4).

 ```java
 class Solution {
     public int search(int[] nums, int target) {